 Load Branch Withdrawals & Deposits

-The Load_Balance_WD batch will load daily load file for Branch Deposits & Withdrawals only, i.e. the file(s) that supply Refer to the document OptiCash Input/Output Formats for more information about this load format.
+The Load_Balance_WD batch will load daily load files for Branch Deposits & Withdrawals only, i.e. the file(s) that supply Refer to the document OptiCash Input/Output Formats for more information about this load format.

 Properties

 Load_Branch_WD.loadfile=Name of the file to be loaded.
-File must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
+The file must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
 Supply only the Basic Filename - No path is necessary

 Load_Branch_WD.delim=Supported separators - comma, tab